martent/sitesearch/README.md

 ```

 ## Testing
 Run tests before pushing code to the Git repository and before performing deployments.
-The application contains high level integration/feature tests and unit tests using RSpec, Capybara and PhantomJS.
-Run the test cases in the projects root directory:
+The application contains unit tests and high level integration/feature tests using RSpec, Capybara and PhantomJS.
+Run the test cases in the projects root directory in your Vagrant box:

 ```shell
 $ bundle exec rspec